Set up e-Banking

 IBAN

 If your bank issues you with an International Bank Account Number (IBAN), enter it here.
-This is a specific format of the bank account number to make transactions between European countries easier, to help reduce errors and delays.
+This is a specific format of the bank account number.
+It makes transactions between European countries easier, to help reduce errors and delays.

-Use an IBAN to make or receive payments across country borders in the European Union (EU), European Economic Areas (EEA) and Switzerland.
+Use IBAN for cross-border payments in the European Union (EU), European Economic Areas (EEA) and Switzerland.

 You always use an IBAN with a Bank Identifier Code (BIC).

-With an IBAN, extra characters appear in front of an existing bank account number and sort code.
-This complete combination of extra characters, existing code and account number together make up the IBAN.
+With an IBAN, you'll see extra characters before the existing bank account number and sort code.
+The extra characters, existing code and account number make up the IBAN.

 BIC/Swift

-If your bank notifies you of a Bank Identification Code (BIC) number or swift code for this bank account, enter it here.
+Enter the Bank Identification Code (BIC) number or swift code if advised by your bank.
 The BIC or swift code is to identify financial organisations.

-If this is your default company bank account, this information appears beneath your company name and address on any invoices and orders you print.
+If this is your default bank account, the information appears beneath your company details that print on invoices or orders.

 If your building society notifies you of a Roll Number for this account, enter the number.